albertoalvaradojr/Scension-Game/README.md

-Security system that you can construct that lets your team know when an enemy has entered your controlling arena.
-UI Indicators will let you know the second the enemy passes the security gates.
+Implemented a constructible security system that alerts teammates when enemies enter a controlled arena.
+Designed real-time UI indicators that immediately notify players when an enemy passes through the security gates, improving team awareness and defensive coordination.

 <br>
 <br>